lipeeeee/dotfiles/README.md

 1. Make python importer with module system
 (this will make things much more stable, organized and easier to develop on) | this or make rwxrob style dot

+1.1 rr bash command that sources every cfg on system(incluiding tmux, nvim, etc..) if rwxrob style conf can put a source.sh in each folder

 2. Tests on docker image

 3. automated tests on actions